-Approximately 20-25% of the graduating students each year are selected for membership.
-Selection is done in the spring for graduates from the previous August, November, March and upcoming June and is based on grade point average and potential in the profession.
+Approximately 20-25% of LIS graduating students each year are selected for membership.
+Selection is done in the spring for graduates from the previous August, November, March, and upcoming June and is based on grade point average and potential leadership in the profession.
 Induction into Beta Phi Mu is typically done in May.
 Once inducted you should be a member "for life."

-Faculty Advisor: Mary Stansbury librarians and Westminster law librarians regularly teach and mentor students in the public and technical services tracks and provide opportunities for internships, practicum experiences, and service learning.
+Faculty Advisor: Mary Stansbury